Press:

 About

-I'm an installation artist, cartoonist and experience designer exploring mythic Americana, new human rituals, and collaborative worldbuilding.
-I am the author of The American Dream?, a graphic novel memoir about driving Route 66, which was one of NPR’s best books of 2019, and the Eisner winning, National Book Award finalist The Legend of Auntie Po, a historical fiction graphic novel about a young logging camp cook in the Sierra Nevadas telling Paul Bunyan tales.
+As a graphic novelist and cartoonist, I am the author of The American Dream?, a graphic novel memoir about driving Route 66, which was one of NPR’s best books of 2019, and the Eisner winning, National Book Award finalist The Legend of Auntie Po, a historical fiction graphic novel about a young logging camp cook in the Sierra Nevadas telling Paul Bunyan tales.
+My short comics work has been published in The Toast, Catapult, The Nib, Electric Literature, Upworthy, and Bitch Magazine, and been published in more than ten anthologies.

-My immersive and narrative haunted house art installations, The Last Outpost and The Last Apothecary, both built in collaboration with my installation art crew(Three Eyed Rat), received grants from Burning Man for their 2014 and 2016 festivals.
-I also completed another large scale science fiction-themed site specific installation, Salvage Station No. 8, in conjunction with Beam Camp in New Hampshire.
+My immersive and narrative art installations, The Last Outpost and The Last Apothecary, both built in collaboration with my production studio(Three Eyed Rat), received grants from Burning Man for their 2014 and 2016 festivals.
+Another large scale science fiction-themed site specific installation, Salvage Station No. 8, in conjunction with Beam Camp in New Hampshire, was completed in 2017.

 My award-winning experience and game design work is rooted in my work as a builder and artist - keepsake games centered on the bridge between physical making and traditional tabletop RPGs, kind and awkward emotional connections, and new traditions and rituals.
 I am the designer and creator of the embroidery and map-marking keepsake game A Mending, the ongoing mail-LARP Space Gnome Space, the Space Hobo Divination Board, The Gentle Oraclebird (presented at Indiecade 2019 and 2020) and co-designer(with Jeeyon Shim) of the solo journaling keepsake game Field Guide to Memory.